Affordability of housing in the United Kingdom: Property costs

 The principal taxes imposed by the central government are Stamp Duty and Value Added Tax (VAT).
 Other costs which are associated with the buying and selling of property are estate agent fees, conveyancing and survey fees, mortgage arrangement fees (where applicable), and removal costs.

-Stamp Duty Land Tax
+Stamp duty land tax

-Stamp Duty Land Tax is payable on property transactions in England and Northern Ireland.
+Stamp duty land tax (SDLT) is payable on property transactions in England and Northern Ireland.
 Tax is paid at different rates on different portions of the purchase price.
 For example, on a £600,000 house, no tax is paid on the first £250,000, and the portion (£350,000) in the £250,000-£925,000 tax band is charged at 5%, i.e. £17,500.
 This gives a total tax of £17,500.

-Scotland and Wales apply their own tax to property transactions, replacing the Stamp Duty Land Tax.
+Scotland and Wales apply their own tax to property transactions, replacing SDLT.
 Scotland introduced the Land and Buildings Transaction Tax in 2015, and Wales introduced the Land Transaction Tax in 2018.

-Estate Agent fees
+Estate agent fees

 In 2011, Which? magazine found the national average estate agents' fees to be 1.8%.
-But fees can range between 0.75% to 3% depending on where you are in the UK.
+Fees can range between 0.75% to 3% depending on the location in the UK.